robotpy/robotpy-docs/guide/simulator.rst

 supported joysticks you have plugged in should automatically provide joystick input to the simulator.

+.. note:: The easiest way to install pygame is to install one of the precompiled
+          wheels available on pypi via ``pip install pygame``.
+This should work on OSX, Windows, and Linux.

-.. note:: Installing pygame requires having a compiler installed, as it has
-          many binary dependencies.
+	  Installing pygame from source requires having a compiler installed, as it has many binary dependencies.
 It can be a tricky thing to accomplish, please refer to the pygame documentation for the right way to install it for your platform.

 .. versionadded:: 2015.3.6